Project-X9/DevOps/README.md

 To connect the the EC2 instance, you'll need a private key (.pem) file, and you'll need the username and the public DNS of the server.
 For our server, the username is "ubuntu", and the public DNS is  "ec2-3-21-218-250.us-east-2.compute.amazonaws.com".
+You'll also find the pem file in the DevOps repo, it's called firstTest-ec2.pem.
 So, if you have the necessary .pem file required to ssh into the server, you'll need to go into the directory containing this .pem file, and then you can ssh into the server using the following command:
->ssh -i "mypem.pem" ubuntu@ec2-3-21-218-250.us-east-2.compute.amazonaws.com
+>ssh -i "firstTest-ec2.pem" ubuntu@ec2-3-21-218-250.us-east-2.compute.amazonaws.com

-assuming that your pem file name is "mypem.pem"